D3SOX/microg-play-store-workarounds/README.md

 deviceRecognitionVerdict
 ```

-The target for this guide is that `deviceRecognitionVerdict` includes:
+For this guide, `deviceRecognitionVerdict` should include:

 ```text
 MEETS_BASIC_INTEGRITY